minodisk/thumbgen/README.md

 # thumbgen

-Generate thumbnail of images or movies width imagemagick and ffmpeg.
+Generate thumbnail of images or movies with imagemagick and ffmpeg.

 ## installation